bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. There should be a standard test runner that works sufficiently well that nobody bothers writing their own unless they’re someone with an rspec fetish, and the community should politely suggest that maybe this isn’t adding very much to the testing workflow.

+  * Pharo: TestRunner built in. xUnit infrastructure was invented on Smalltalk platform.
+(Mock framework libraries use the same TestRunner?)

 2. There should be good code coverage tools.
 They should work reliably with minimal overhead (if it takes twice as long to run under coverage then this is very sad and people will use it less).
 It should be able to do branch coverage.
 It would be great if it could do predicate coverage.
 More features – e.g. stats on paths and traces – would be amazing.

+  * Pharo: ?

 3. It would be fantastic to steal the CPAN feature that tests run on install and report back pass/fail information to somewhere sensible, which means you want testing integrated with the packaging system.
 Given the aforementioned versioning constraints and per project installs you probably only want to do this one per distinct set of versions of dependent libraries.

+  * Pharo: This sounds like an interesting idea that we lack(?).

 4. *Obviously* all languages should have a Quickcheck like testing tool (if I didn’t think this I probably wouldn’t have sunk more than six months of free full time labour into making Hypothesis).

+  * Pharo?
+Do we have anything like this?

 ### Good tools for working with source code